OtticaBianchi/gestionale/docs/APPLICATION_ARCHITECTURE_GUIDE.md

 UI and Flow:
 - MaterialiTab (`/dashboard/buste/[id]` → Materiali)
-  - New “Conferma ordine + Acconto” action: enter Deposit amount, Method, Reference/Note, Date (defaults to today); or "Nessun acconto".
+  - New "Conferma ordine + Acconto" action: enter Deposit amount, Method, Reference/Note, Date (defaults to today); or "Nessun acconto".
   - On submit: creates a `payments` row with purpose=deposit; sets `plan_type='deposit_then_balance'` and `status='awaiting_delivery'`; moves busta to `materiali_ordinati`.
 - PagamentiTab
   - Always-visible header: Total | Paid | Outstanding | Status badge.
-  - “Imposta totale” (editable until delivery) if not already computed via items.
+  - "Imposta totale" (editable until delivery) if not already computed via items.
-  - At `pronto_ritiro`: primary CTA “Registra saldo” (prefill Outstanding); on success, if Outstanding=0 → suggest “Segna consegnato_pagato”.
+  - At `pronto_ritiro`: primary CTA "Registra saldo" (prefill Outstanding); on success, if Outstanding=0 → suggest "Segna consegnato_pagato".
   - Friendly plan: quick presets (2 or 3 rate) to suggest amounts/dates; still record actual cash-ins as `payments` (no hard schedule table required).
   - Consumer credit: record one payment with method=credit; store provider/contract; status becomes `paid`.

 Busta Closure and Archive:
-- When Outstanding = 0, surface a prominent “Chiudi busta” action to move to `consegnato_pagato`.
+- When Outstanding = 0, surface a prominent "Chiudi busta" action to move to `consegnato_pagato`.
 - Auto-archive: after 7 days in `consegnato_pagato`, the busta no longer appears in active Kanban (kept for history and reports).

 API Endpoints: